5argon/resource-script/documentation/to-json.md

   - `'object'` : Only transfer comments over the object to `"comment"` JSON key.
   - `'deep'` : Also make comment on any non-object keys to turns the value to be `{ comment: ___, value: ___ }` instead to make room for storing the comment.
 This change the shape of data significantly for fields that has comment.
   - `'forced-deep'` : Same as `'deep'` but even fields without comments are forced to have `{ comment: "", value: ___}`.
 (Empty string comment.)
 - All the `${}` inside templated strings are converted into a simple `{}` without the dollar sign, should you want to author templated JSON in TypeScript fashion where you can get some syntax highlighting help.
+(TODO: Make the surrounders configurable e.g. double curly brackets.
+PR welcome!)
 - Named tuples output almost as-is and doesn't make much sense.